-In the summer months, especially in July, there is a rise in burn-related injuries involving these activities.
+During the summer, especially in the month of July, there is a rise in burn-related injuries involving these activities.
 Every year, approximately 500,000 fires are caused as a result of fireworks.
 Additionally, nearly 13,000 people nationwide require a trip to the emergency room as a result of firework-related injuries.
 The improper use of fireworks, grilling and campfires can quickly turn a good time into a medical emergency.

-Here are a few tips to stay safe during your July 4th celebration:
+Here are a few tips to help you stay safe during your Fourth of July celebrations.

 - Consider safer alternatives such as glow sticks or confetti poppers.

 - Observe your local and state laws.

 - Never hold a lit firework in your hand or point/throw a lit firework at anyone.

 - Don’t allow children to handle fireworks, including sparklers, which is the equivalent to holding a blow torch!

 - Have a designated sober adult light all legal fireworks.